One Year Later (Andor)

-"One Year Later" is the first episode of the second season of the American science fiction political spy thriller drama television series Andor.
+"One Year Later" is the first episode of the second season of the American science fiction political drama television series Andor.
 It is the thirteenth episode of the series overall; it was written by series creator Tony Gilroy and directed by Ariel Kleiman.
-Set in BBY 4 (Note: 4 years before the Battle of Yavin, i.e., the climax of Star Wars (1977)), a year after the season one finale, the episode marks the first appearance of Director Orson Krennic on Andor, portrayed by Ben Mendelsohn, who reprises the role from previous Star Wars media.
+Set in BBY 4, (Note: 4 years before the Battle of Yavin, i.e., the climax of Star Wars (1977)) a year after the season one finale, the episode marks the first appearance of Director Orson Krennic on Andor, portrayed by Ben Mendelsohn, who reprises the role from the film Rogue One.

-"One Year Later" was released on Disney+ on April 22, 2025 as part of a three-episode block also including "Sagrona Teema" and "Harvest", and received positive reviews from critics and audiences alike.
+"One Year Later" was released on Disney+ on April 22, 2025 as part of a three-episode block also including "Sagrona Teema" and "Harvest", and received positive reviews from critics.

 Plot

-In BBY 4, one year after the uprising on Ferrix, (Note: As depicted in "Rix Road") Cassian Andor poses as an Imperial test pilot on the planet Sienar in order to steal a prototype of a new experimental starfighter, the TIE Avenger.
-Struggling with the ship's unusual and unfamiliar control scheme, he narrowly escapes the Empire's armed response.
-Cassian lands the Avenger on a jungle moon where he has been instructed to hand the fighter off to another pilot; he is surprised to discover his own ship in ruins and the relay pilot missing.
-Upon exiting the Avenger, he is ambushed by members of a guerrilla rebel cell, the Maya Pei Brigade, led by the squabbling Bardi and Gerdis.
-Cassian is taken prisoner as the rebels continue to fight among themselves over the best course of action.
+In BBY 4, one year after the uprising on Ferrix, (Note: As depicted in "Rix Road") Cassian Andor poses as an Imperial test pilot on the planet Sienar in order to steal a prototype of an experimental starfighter, the TIE Avenger.
+Struggling with the ship's unusual controls, he shoots his way out of the base.
+Cassian lands the Avenger on a jungle moon where he intends to hand the fighter to another pilot.
+He is surprised to discover his own ship in ruins and the other pilot missing.
+He is taken prisoner by members of a guerrilla cell, the Maya Pei Brigade, led by the squabbling Bardi and Gerdis.
+The rebels fight among themselves over the best course of action.

-On the agrarian Outer Rim world of Mina-Rau, Ferrix survivors Wilmon Paak, Brasso, B2EMO and Bix Caleen are in the undocumented employ of a local farmer; Bix suffers from traumatic dreams of Dr. Gorst, the Imperial scientist responsible for her torture on Ferrix.
-They observe the arrival of Imperial ships on the planet, and worry about the possibility of an Imperial inspection.
+On the agrarian Outer Rim world of Mina-Rau, Ferrix survivors Wilmon Paak, Brasso, B2EMO and Bix Caleen work for a local farmer.
+Bix suffers from traumatic dreams of Dr. Gorst, the Imperial scientist who tortured her on Ferrix.
+They see an Imperial ship arrive, and worry about an Imperial inspection.

-On Chandrila, the arranged wedding of Mon Mothma's daughter Leida to Davo Sculdun's son Stekan begins; Mon and Vel Sartha are surprised to see Luthen Rael and Kleya Marki have been invited by Sculdun; both refuse to explain their presence at the wedding.
-Tay Kolma approaches Mon to set a time for the two to "catch up" on an unspecified subject.
-As the wedding on Chandrila continues, Luthen is anxious for updates on the progress of Cassian's mission; Kleya is confronted by Vel, who it is implied she has a history with, and reveals that they have been contracted by Sculdun to provide a gift for the couple.
-Tay reveals to Mon that his business has gone sour, and that his wife has left him; however, he wishes instead to discuss their funding of the Rebellion.
+On Chandrila, the arranged wedding of Mon Mothma's daughter Leida to Davo Sculdun's son Stekan begins.
+Mon and Vel Sartha are surprised to see that Luthen Rael and Kleya Marki have been invited by Sculdun.
+Both refuse to explain their presence at the wedding.
+Tay Kolma approaches Mon to set a time to "catch up" on an unspecified subject.
+Luthen is anxious for updates on the progress of Cassian's mission.
+Kleya is confronted by Vel, and reveals that they have been contracted by Sculdun to provide a gift for the couple.
+Tay reveals to Mon that his business has gone sour, that his wife has left him, and that he wishes instead to discuss their funding of the Rebellion.
 Before he can continue, Mon is called away to console Leida, who is distraught over Stekan's unwillingness to hold her hand.